-TL;DR: Most SaaS board decks are 40-slide data dumps that bury the important stuff under vanity metrics and verbose explanations.
+Most SaaS board decks are 40-slide data dumps that bury the important stuff under vanity metrics and verbose explanations.
 Great board reporting tells a clear story in 15-20 slides: here’s what happened, here’s why it matters, here’s what we’re doing about it.
+An effective board deck goes beyond a simple report by aligning the team around strategic priorities, facilitating clear communication with board members, and supporting company growth and investment decisions.
 Lead with an executive summary showing the 5-7 metrics that actually determine company health, explain variances from plan, present 2-3 key decisions that need board input, and skip everything else.
 Boards don’t want to see everything you measured this quarter.
 They want to understand the business trajectory and help with strategic decisions.

 Board reporting is not the same as management reporting, investor updates, or team meetings.
 Each audience needs different information presented differently.
 Confusing these creates decks that satisfy nobody.